clebert/pageobject/@pageobject/standard/README.md

 The PageObjectJS standard API defines the interface `StandardElement` as the representation of a DOM element and the interface `StandardPage` as the representation of the DOM.
 The abstract class `StandardPageObject` offers methods to comfortably use these representations.

-Page objects inheriting from the class `StandardPageObject` are compatible with any browser automation framework for which the PageObjectJS standard API can be implemented.
+Page objects inheriting from class `StandardPageObject` are compatible with any browser automation framework for which the PageObjectJS standard API can be implemented.

 **Compatible implementations already exist for [Puppeteer][external-puppeteer] and [Selenium][external-selenium]!**